tldr-pages/tldr/pages/common/travis.md

 `travis encrypt {{token}}`

-- Generate a .travis.yml and enable the project:
+- Generate a `.travis.yml` file and enable the project:

 `travis init`